about

 You can save code you've worked on in a github code snippet.
 Make a snippet repository locally and save your first snippet there.
 Make a github snippet repository and push your local repository every time you add new code.

 Now, git is widely used and essential for interacting with github - no suprise there.
 It takes a bit of use to find your way, but will soon become automatic for the easy things, probably 95% of what you do with git.
+Here is a link to a brief tutorial.

 Next Prev Pages Sections About Keys